bcorporaal/Toko/README.md

 ## Features

-- Easy capturing options for images and video
+- Easy capturing options for images and video using p5.capture
+- Create and save SVG images
 - Switching between canvas sizes
 - Larger canvas sizes are scaled to fit on the screen
 - Tweakpane integration to easily change sketch parameters